School Year 2020-21 Health Protocols – September 2, 2020

 - Physical distancing will be encouraged in the class space as much as possible; creative props and space markings to help younger students physically distance in ways that are not overt or strict; the goal is to minimize close contact.
 Curricula has been revised to allow for physical distancing.

-- Students may change in the restrooms and bring their personal items into the studio space; students will be assigned space for personal items inside their studio.
+- Students may bring their personal items into the studio space; students will be assigned space for personal items inside their studio.

 - Snacks will be available for sale but food may not be eaten in the facility.